S-James19/Insect-Infinite-Runner/README.md

 The custom controller that I have designed includes the following:

-* MPU6050 Acceleromter - to record orientation of the controller to map in game insect control
+* MPU6050 Accelerometer - to record orientation of the controller to map in game insect control
 * IR Sensors - To detect hands on the controller for pausing and unpausing game
 * Arduino Microcontroller - to send data from sensors to the Unity application.

+There is a setting in the GameManager gameObject in the MainScene to change controller type, but only I have the controller, so I have set it to **keyboard by default**.

 ---